leejianhowe/leejianhowe/README.md

 # Lee Jian Howe

 > I'm a full stack developer based in Singapore🇸🇬.
-Currently, working as a trainee in a finance institutional.
+Currently, working as a trainee in a finance institution.

 # ☎️ Contact information